 On August 25, 2015 the Environmental Commission presented a CCE Interim Report to Council and included an update on the progress of the Silicon Valley CCE Partnership.
-The CCE subcommittee held a phone conference with Melody Tovar, Regulatory Programs Divisions Manager, City of Sunnyvale Environmental Services Department on the current time-lines and status of the community outreach efforts, JPA formation and use of media and social networks to engage the community in CCE formation efforts.
-The subcommittee will present its report to the Commission at the October 12, 2015 meeting.
+The CCE subcommittee held a phone conference with Melody Tovar, Regulatory Programs Divisions Manager, City of Sunnyvale Environmental Services Department, on the current time-lines and status of the community outreach efforts, JPA formation and use of media and social networks to engage the community in CCE formation efforts.
+Time-lines are established for the formation of the JPA.
+Yet to be determine are the final JPA agreement language and the fees to the initial participant cities for joining the JPA.